illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-02/Readme.md

 ## Objectives

+* Determine what encapsulates a secret for your application
+* Deploy a three-tier web application
-* Create a remote virtualized test environment for your 3-tier application
+* Create a virtualized environment for your 3-tier application
 * Integrate and document aspects of the Three Ways into your development process
 * Deploy your schema to a datastore for your application
 * Enable and create software deployment estimates to understand the nature of software production